MateoTokic/VP-projekt/README.md

-# Vizualizacija podataka - projekt
+# Vizualizacija podataka/Data visualization - project

 This project shows data visualization of the AO-2019 final match between Novak Djokovic and Rafael Nadal.
 It enables easier analysis of match statistics.